sdrose/Delinea-Secret-Server/Tasks/RabbitMQ_Cluster_DelineaHelper.md

 Delinea - Create a RabbitMQ Cluster of nodes.
 (Non-TLS)

 * Remove & Install RabbitMQ on the computer
-  * Open the RabbitMQ Helper Powershell window:
+  * Open the RabbitMQ Helper Powershell window

 Enable-RabbitMQManagement
-  * We will remove RabbitMQ and then re-install it Uninstall-rabbitMQ
+  * We will remove RabbitMQ and then re-install it

+Uninstall-rabbitMQ
 Get-rabbitmqinstaller -usedelineamirror:$false
 Install-rabbitmq